 You and your partner have known each other for a while now.
 You have gone out on a few dates, you think you are in love, and you want to express your love with those magic words “I love you”.
-However, you are unable to muster up the courage to say it as you are doubtful if you are truly ready yet.
+However, you are unable to muster up the courage to say it, as you are doubtful you are truly ready yet.

 You keep asking yourself: Should I say it now?
 Should I wait for them to say it first?
 Isn’t it too soon, or rather, too late to say it?
 What if they do not reciprocate?

-If you are grappling with these questions, it means that you are in that stage where you think you should take your relationship to the next level.
+If you are grappling with these questions, it means you are in that stage where you think you should take your relationship to the next level.
 Dropping the L-bomb on a partner is considered a high point in a relationship.
 However, most people find it difficult to ascertain the right time to say it.

 15 Signs It Is Time To Say “I Love You”

 1. You are comfortable around your partner.